prashanthpx/pythonbyexamples/pytest/pytestnotes.md

-This removes the `PytestUnknownMarkWarning` for `@pytest.mark.slow`, your `@pytest.mark.assertion` marker in `test_group.py`, and the new `api` / `db` markers used in Phase 4.
+This removes the `PytestUnknownMarkWarning` for `@pytest.mark.slow`, your `@pytest.mark.assertion` marker in `test_group.py`, and the new `api` / `db` markers used in the markers examples above.

 Now you can safely use: